STS-135 NASA Tweetup at launch clock, courtesy of NASA

 So as you can see, it was a very good day.
 I witnessed history as I would want my descendants to note.
 Nevertheless, if I ever have any grandchildren, I would want them to know that this day wasn’t nearly as memorable as the day on which their parents were born and I became a father!

 I wish you the same joy as well!
-Smile

 blog comments powered by Disqus